yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do pierwszego elementu w [wektor](../standard-library/vector-class.md) lub do lokalizacji następującej po pustą `vector`.
+Wskaźnik do pierwszego elementu w wektorze lub [](../standard-library/vector-class.md) do lokalizacji powiodło się puste `vector`.

 ### <a name="example"></a>Przykład